Characterizing and Mitigating Flux Crosstalk in Superconducting Qubits-Couplers System

 To achieve FTQC, an increasing number of qubits and couplers is needed, which leads to more control lines as well as crosstalk between qubits and couplers.
 Crosstalks could originate from unintended microwave~\cite{RWang2022, HYan2023, Yang_2024, XYYang2024} and readout drives~\cite{Heinsoo_2018,Pitsun_2020}, residual qubit-to-qubit coupling~\cite{YChen2014, Yan2018, Sung_2021, RLi2024}, frequency crowding~\cite{Hertzberg2021, Stehlik_2021, EZhang2022, Pappas2024}, and unwanted flux~\cite{Barends2014, Neill2018, Barrett2023, Dai2024} that leads to imperfection of the 1Q and 2Q gates.
 Flux crosstalk plays a role in a frequency-tunable qubit-coupler system; it obscures the precise frequency detuning required for a quantum gate operation.
 Precise control of the flux pulse avoids unwanted frequency shifts and residual coupling, which is beneficial for quantum gate operation.

+As flux-tunable elements are sources of flux crosstalk in a superconducting processor, the crosstalk matrix shows the spatial effect of the flux source based on the frequency response of other probed elements~\cite{Barrett2023,Shi_2023_cal,Xiang_2023}.
+The diagonal elements denote the flux source, whereas the off-diagonal elements represent the flux crosstalk.
+Frequency-sensitive techniques like qubit spectroscopy~\cite{Barrett2023,Kosen_2024}, resonator spectroscopy~\cite{Abrams_2019,Dai_2021,Dai2024}, and Ramsey sequences~\cite{Neill2018,Sung_2021,Shi_2023_top} all characterize DC components.
+Phase-sensitive techniques such as Ramsey sequences~\cite{Abrams_2019,Kosen_2024} capture high-frequency components.
+Adding compensating pulses based on the inverse matrix suppresses these crosstalk~\cite{Barends2014,Neill2018}.
+Flux crosstalk compensation, along with flux pulse predistortion~\cite{Sung_2021,RLi2024,TMLi2024}, enables the prediction of idle frequencies for qubits and couplers in large quantum processors~\cite{Barends2014,Shi_2023_cal,TMLi2024}.

-In a transmon-coupler$\,$(TC) architecture~\cite{Yan2018,Sung_2021,Arute_2019,Stehlik_2021}, flux control relies on the current flowing through a flux (Z) line grounded near the qubit or coupler.
-As depicted in \fref{fig:device}(a), four flux lines, colored green and labeled Z, are responsible for frequency control with flux threading through the superconducting quantum interference device (SQUID) loop.
-To characterize flux crosstalk in the TC system, we utilize the tunable two-qubit and two-coupler system, as shown in \fref{fig:device}(a).
-Here, the element referring to the flux line $i,k\in\{\textrm{\textrm{$Z_{\textrm{Q1}}$},\textrm{$Z_{\textrm{Q2}}$}\,$Z_{\textrm{C1}}$},\textrm{$Z_{\textrm{C2}}$}\}$ interacts with an element referring to the SQUID loop of a target qubit or coupler $j\in\{\textrm{Q1},\textrm{Q2},\textrm{C1},\textrm{C2}\}$.
-When the current $I_{i}$ generated by a voltage difference $V_i$ across a load impedance of $50\,\Omega$ passes through a target flux line antenna, $I_{i}$ induces two effects that generate flux crosstalk: 1) residual inductive coupling $L_{ij,i\neq j}$ between flux lines and SQUID loops of neighboring qubits and couplers and 2) unwanted fluxes threading through SQUIDs due to return currents~\cite{Barrett2023, Kosen_2024}.
-Flux crosstalk complicates the precise control of TC system for quantum gate operations.
+The transmon-coupler (TC) architecture~\cite{Yan2018,Sung_2021,Arute_2019,Stehlik_2021} offers an experimental testbed for implementing flux crosstalk protocols as its flux control relies on current through flux lines grounded near the qubit or coupler.
+We utilized a tunable two-qubit and two-coupler system to characterize flux crosstalk, as illustrated in \fref{fig:device}(a).
+The TC archtecture consists of transmon qubits, colored blue and labeled Q, and tunable transmon couplers, colored orange and labeled C; all equipped with flux lines, colored green and labeled Z. We study the interaction between the four flux lines $i\in\{\textrm{\textrm{$Z_{\textrm{Q1}}$},\textrm{$Z_{\textrm{Q2}}$}\,$Z_{\textrm{C1}}$},\textrm{$Z_{\textrm{C2}}$}\}$, and the SQUID loops of the target elements $j\in\{\textrm{Q1},\textrm{Q2},\textrm{C1},\textrm{C2}\}$.
+When the current $I_{i}$ generated by a voltage difference $V_i$ across a load impedance of $50\,\Omega$ passes through a target flux line antenna, $I_{i}$ induces two effects that generate flux crosstalk: 1) residual inductive coupling $L_{ij,i\neq j}$ between flux lines and SQUID loops of neighboring qubits and couplers and 2) unwanted fluxes threading through the SQUID structure due to return currents~\cite{Barrett2023, Kosen_2024}.
+The subsystem is part of a larger quantum processing unit (QPU), an optical micrograph image of which is shown in \fref{fig:device}(b).